hazelcast/hazelcast-jet/site/docs/sql/00a-basic-commands.md

 |`MIN(any)` :: _same as input_ | Computes the minimum of the non-null input values.
 Applicable also to OBJECT type, if the underlying value is `java.lang.Comparable` |
 |`MAX(any)` :: _same as input_ | Computes the maximum of the non-null input values.
 Applicable also to OBJECT type, if the underlying value is `java.lang.Comparable` |

-Except for `COUNT` the functions return NULL when no rows are aggregated.
-The functions cannot be applied to streaming inputs: they need to accumulate the whole of input to produce some results and you can't do this with input data.
-Currently, aggregation functions also can't be used for data coming from IMaps because Jet currently doesn't support reading from IMaps.
+Except for `COUNT`, the functions return NULL when there were no rows to aggregate.
+They cannot be applied to streaming inputs: they need to accumulate the whole of input to produce some results, but a streaming input has no end.
+Currently, aggregate functions can't be used for data coming from IMaps, either, because Jet doesn't currently support reading from IMaps.

-The argument to any aggregation function can be prepended with `DISTINCT` keyword.
-In this case only distinct values are supplied to the aggregation function.
-In case of MIN/MAX it makes no difference and the keyword is ignored.
-For example, this query calculates the number of distinct colors cars in the table have:
+You can prepend `DISTINCT` to the argument of any aggregate function in order to supply only the distinct values to it.
+In the case of `MIN`/`MAX` this makes no difference and the keyword is ignored.
+For example, this query calculates the number of distinct colors of cars in the table:

 ```sql
 SELECT COUNT(DISTINCT color)